 In most cases, you will be c-betting more on dry boards because it will likely miss callers range.
 Contrary, you will be making fewer continuation bets on very connected boards, because your opponent is much more likely to have a piece of that and call or even check-raise as a bluff.

-You should spend some time analysing different boards to build a good understanding which spots favors your range and when you should c-betting and barreling as a bluff more often.
+You should spend some time analyzing different boards to build a good understanding which spots favors your range and when you should c-betting and barreling as a bluff more often.
+Get tracking software to see how your opponents play and make your decisions easier.

 IP and OOP strategies